cosmos/cosmos-sdk/.github/PULL_REQUEST_TEMPLATE/feat-fix-refactor.md

 ### Reviewers Checklist

 *All items are required.
-Please add a note if the item is not applicable and please add your handle next to the reviewed items if you did not review all items.*
+Please add a note if the item is not applicable and please add your handle next to the reviewed items if you only reviewed selected items.*

-I have done the following...
+I have...

+- [ ] confirmed the correct [type prefix](https://github.com/commitizen/conventional-commit-types/blob/v3.0.0/index.json) in the PR title
+- [ ] confirmed `!` in the type prefix if API or client breaking change
-- [ ] confirmed all of the above items have been addressed
+- [ ] confirmed all author checklist items have been addressed
 - [ ] reviewed state machine logic
 - [ ] reviewed API design and naming
 - [ ] reviewed documentation is accurate